 (1994) Dir.
 Linda Hassani

 ****Shot through a haze of red and blue with just the right amount of imagination (neither whimsical nor grungy), this Satanic daughter love story is like THE LITTLE MERMAID x SPECIES with a refreshing lack of qualms about killing.
-The story begins in Hell: there's Old Testament-style marching lines of desert laborers (ala STARGATE x PHANTASM), pumping ominous but giddy Fuzzbee Morse score.
+The story begins in Hell: there's Old Testament-style marching lines of desert laborers (ala STARGATE x PHANTASM) head to their fates, guided by pumping ominous but giddy Fuzzbee Morse liturgical score.
 Angela Featherstone is the young, wistful demoness Veronica who dreams of seeing the surface of Earth, though it is forbidden by her abusive sputtering over-acting demon father (Nicholas Worth, the "psycho's psycho" in DON'T ANSWER THE PHONE 14 years earlier).
 Once she sneaks away and moves above ground, she tears the spines and hearts out of rapists and racist cops and feeds their hearts to her dog Hellraiser.
 Shacking up with a handsome sweet-souled doctor named Max (Daniel Markel), she wanders by night (while he's on ER duty) to kill sinners, and if any homicide detective tries to get in her way, she just shows him the hellfire behind her glowing eyes while making dire announcements about the grim future that awaits mankind.
 That's enough to keep him from digging any deeper.

 Like some Satanic bible school instructional video, this might not be for all tastes, but I dig the dreamlike grungy fairytale threadbare quality and incongruity of set and setting (everyone speaks English but it's clearly shot in gorgeous old unbombed Romania).
 A Guy Maddin meets Val Lewton in Ed Wood's basement kind mythopoetic aesthetic suffuses everything in a red glow.
 Maybe Featherstone isn't the greatest actor in the world but what she lacks anyone can learn; what she has--the ability to project complete confidence and emotional vacancy at the same time--is unteachable.
 Her flatline reading of "I've always wanted to witness people coupling, Max, but I never thought it would move me so much," is so spot-on you realize better (or worse) actresses would never be able to match it --they'd either try and be sexy (and come off campy), imperious (and come off bitchy), mean (and come off sour) or tough (and come off laughable and/or closeted), but Featherstone's assertive confidence and deadpan demeanor is so despite-itself sexy she gets away with murder.
 "I don't require the blessing of the one true church to engage in sexual relations, Max" she says, and when she unfolds her true form--wings, horn, tail--after orgasm, it's not goofy despite the fakeness, but because of it somehow very reassuring, as is her matter of fact way with wrapping human hearts in newspaper to feed Hellraiser.
 I've only ever seen that level of skill at showing women commanding both adoration and respect in in German science fiction film female characters from the 70s (as in STAR MAIDENS in the west, ELEOMA and IM STAUB DER STERNE east.
 Why there wasn't a sequel (judging from the double title more than one was planned) I don't know, unless of course it's the damn patriarchy.
 Matthew Bright (FREEWAY) did the script.
 A woman named Linda Hassani directed.
 I've seen it ten times.